Health Literacy Questionnaire

-The Health Literacy Questionnaire is a new measure of health literacy that comprehensively captures the concept of health literacy and provides detailed information about what needs to be done to improve systems and services.
-It is patient-centred and was derived from extensive consultation with patients and practitioners.
+The Health Literacy Questionnaire is a comprehensive measure of health literacy.
+It captures fine detail on an individual's health literacy and provides detailed information about what needs to be done to improve systems and services.
+It is patient-centred and was derived from extensive consultation with patients, practitioners and policymakers.
 Modern and rigorous psychometric tests have shown that it has excellent psychometric properties.
 The HLQ is the property of Deakin and Monash Universities.

 The grounded psychometric development and

 Richard H Osborne, Roy Batterham, Gerald R Elsworth, Melanie Hawkins and Rachelle Buchbinder.
 BMC Public Health 2013, 13:658